-Only one 100 level course and one independent study course can be used as a restricted history major elective; at least 3 restricted electives must have HIS prefixes.
+In completing required area courses and restrictive electives, students must take at least two 300 level courses.
+Only one independent study course can be used as a restricted history major elective; at least three restricted electives must have HIS prefixes.

 Students completing teacher licensure in social studies should refer to the list of courses for teacher licensure (see below).

-Any AH course, 200/300/400 level
+Any HIS course, 200/300/400 level Any AH course, 200/300/400 level